TheaAleksovDev/todo/README.md

 ## Prerequisites

-Node.js version - v20.14.0
+Node.js version - v20.14.0,

 npm version - 10.7.0

-You can check your version with:
+You can check your versions with:

 ### `node -v`